Is Uber 2.0 now possible after CEO’s departure?

 - In March, Uber was in hot water after using a tool called "Greyball" to evade local officials.

-- In April, the Times reported Uber had a run-in with Tim Cook after the Apple CEO was upset that the app allowed Uber to secretly identify iPhones, even after its app had been deleted from people's phones.
+- In April, Uber reportedly had a run-in with Tim Cook after the Apple CEO was upset that the app allowed Uber to secretly identify iPhones, even after its app had been deleted from people's phones.

 - In June, a woman raped by an Uber driver in India sued the company and several executives, alleging that they obtained and mishandled her medical records.

-- In response to Fowler's blog post, the company hired former US Attorney General Eric Holder to lead an independent probe into allegations of sexual harassment.
-The board voted to adopt all of his recommendations, which included "changes to senior leadership."
-Kalanick soon took a leave of absence from the company.
+- In response to Fowler's blog post, the company hired Holder to lead an independent probe into allegations of sexual harassment.
+The board voted to adopt all of the recommendations in his 13-page report, which included "changes to senior leadership."

+- During an employee meeting to discuss Holder's findings, board member David Bonderman made a comment disparaging women during a discussion about sexism.
+Bonderman stepped down from Uber's board a few hours later, saying his comments were "careless, inappropriate and inexcusable."

 Not everyone is willing to pile on.
 Richard Branson, the founder of the Virgin Group, and an attention-grabbing leader in his own right, defended Kalanick during an event hosted by Sprint and its prepaid arm, Virgin Mobile.

-"He's an extraordinary individual who's human like the rest of us," Branson said, adding that he's recommended an unnamed person as a potential CEO candidate.
+"He's an extraordinary individual who's human like the rest of us," Branson said.
+He added that he's recommended an unnamed "he" as a potential CEO candidate.

+And on Wednesday, Uber employees circulated a petition calling for Kalanick's return to the company in an operational role.
+"Yes, Travis is flawed, as we all are," the petition says.
+"But his passion, vision, and dedication to Uber are simply unmatched.
+We would not be here today without him, and believe he can evolve into the leader we need.
+He is critical to our future success."

+On Thursday, news site Axios reported that over 1,000 employees had signed the petition.

 Where to next?

-Uber now is run by a committee of 10 executives and has lost a large chunk of its leadership due to resignations or firings.
+Uber, a privately-held company, is now run by a committee of 14 executives and has lost a large number of its leadership due to resignations or firings.
+As part of Holder's review, more than 20 executives exited the company, including Emil Michael, senior vice president of business and Kalanick's second-in-command.
 This situation is unsustainable and needs to change soon, said Erik Gordon, a professor at University of Michigan's Ross School of Business.

 "You can't run anything by a committee of 10," he said.
 "A company needs real leadership."

-The culture can also be changed, recruitment experts said, but it will take time and may have to happen methodically, one issue at a time.
+The culture can also be changed, recruitment experts said, but that's going to take time and may happen methodically, one issue at a time.

-Beyond that, Challenger argued that a major hurdle the board and a new leader will face could be Kalanick, who co-founded Uber and continues to holds a sizable amount of voting shares.
-Kalanick's decision to stay on the board could undermine the incoming boss.
+Beyond that, Challenger argued that a major hurdle the board and a new leader will face could be Kalanick, who holds a sizable number of voting shares.
+Kalanick's decision to stay on the board might undermine the incoming boss.

 "They're going to have to prove if they want to get one of these top talents that this person would have autonomy and room to move," Challenger said of the board, "and not be subject to second-guessing from the former CEO."

-Even with all those issues, Uber should still end up nabbing a leading executive, with those interviewed and other news reports mentioning names including Facebook COO Sheryl Sandberg, Hewlett-Packard Enterprise CEO Meg Whitman and former Microsoft CEO Steve Ballmer.
+Even with all those issues, Uber should still end up nabbing a leading executive, with those interviewed for this story and other news reports mentioning executives including Facebook COO Sheryl Sandberg, Hewlett Packard Enterprise CEO Meg Whitman and former Microsoft CEO Steve Ballmer.

-With Uber in desperate need for someone to take charge, we may find out fairly quickly who that new leader will be.
+With Uber in desperate need for someone to take charge -- especially if it aims to go public one day -- we may find out pretty quickly who that new leader will be.

 Tech Enabled: CNET chronicles tech's role in providing new kinds of accessibility.